cascadiajs/seattle.devweek.org/README.md

 ![logo](http://seattle.devweek.org/assets/img/devweek_logo_bg.png)

-[Seattle Dev Week][1] is a community-driven meta event that showcases the best events, activities and spaces for developers in Portland, OR.
+[Seattle Dev Week][1] is a community-driven meta event that showcases the best events, activities and spaces for developers in Seattle, WA.
 It is modeled after last year's [Vancouver Dev Week][2].

 The purpose of a Dev Week is two-fold:
 * To better connect developers from different communities (JS, Python, Gaming, etc) to one another.